auberginehill/list-my-apps-template-table/README.md

    |  [file_footer.txt](file_footer.txt)  |  "List footer, may be blank"                                |
    |  [all_in_one.txt](all_in_one.txt)    |  Contains all the above mentioned three parts in one file.  |

-- A template inside a template doesn't work that well with variables that need to be presented "as they are" in code i.e. not triggered when running the actual script.

- - In 'List My Apps' -app [dollar_sign] should be left as they are(, if the template code has been copied from this page (i.e. <https://github.com/auberginehill/list-my-apps-template-table>)).

- - After a HTML-file has been created, the template included in the bottom of that file is limited.
+- After a HTML-file has been created, the template included in the bottom of that file is limited (a template inside a template describing the template that describes the template and so on...).
 If that limited template of the created HTML-file is to be used as a template in 'List My Apps' -app:
    - All instances of [dollar_sign] need to be changed with $
    - File Footer ends before [End Of Line].

+- However, if the template code has been copied from this project (i.e. <https://github.com/auberginehill/list-my-apps-template-table>) instances of [dollar_sign] should be left as they are.

 #### Tutorial